 Attention deficit/hyperactivity disorder (ADHD)

-What it is: ADHD is a common neurodevelopmental disorder that affects a person’s ability to pay attention and control impulsive behaviors, meaning that they will act without thinking what the result may be.
+What it is: ADHD is a common neurodevelopmental disorder that affects a person’s ability to pay attention and control impulsive behaviors, meaning that they may have difficulty regulating actions despite what the results may be.
 It is usually diagnosed during childhood and often lasts until adulthood.

 - Daydreaming a lot

 - Easily distracted

 - Has trouble organizing tasks and activities

 Causes: The causes and risk factors of ADHD are unknown, but current research shows that family history and genetics play an important role.
 Other possible risk factors and causes include:

 - Exposure to lead during pregnancy or at a young age

 Treatment: ADHD is best treated with a combination of behavioral therapy and medication.
 For children, behavioral therapy includes parent training in behavior management, behavior therapy in children, and behavioral interventions in the classroom.
 Stimulants are the best known and most widely used ADHD medication, but some doctors also prescribe nonstimulant medications.